Agenda and decisions

 · Francis Henry – (representing Friends of Barham Library) highlighting the work of the organisation and seeking clarification on the potential impact relating to the outcome of the Feasibility Study and Strategic Property Review and plans to engage with current tenants within the Barham Park building.

 The Chair advised that the issues raised had been noted and would be responded to as appropriate.
-In moving on to then consider the General Update report it was RESOLVED to note the issues set out in the report along with the co-ordinated multi-agency approach being developed to address the security concerns which had been identified. |
+In moving on to then consider the General Update report it was RESOLVED to note the issues set out in the report along with the co-ordinated multi-agency approach being developed to address the security concerns which had been identified.
+Minutes: Leslie Williams (Projects Officer, Parks Service) introduced the report providing an update on operational issues at Barham Park along with current progress on a range of projects.

 |

-Review of Alternative Administration and Governance Models In accordance with good practice recommended by the Charity Commission, this report sets out for periodic review the governance and management options available to the Barham Park Trust Committee.
+Review of Alternative Administration and Governance Models PDF 265 KB In accordance with good practice recommended by the Charity Commission, this report sets out for periodic review the governance and management options available to the Barham Park Trust Committee.
 Decision: RESOLVED having considered the detailed options available for the future governance of the Barham Park Trust:

 (1) To approve Option 1 (Maintain the Status Quo) as the ongoing governance model to conduct the management arrangements for the Trust.